ksu-cs-textbooks/cis400/content/D-milestones/03-milestone-1.md

 From this point until you check out a different branch, any commits you make will be made to the `ms1` branch.

-The change you will need to make is to add a get-only (that is, a property that only defines a get method, and not a set method) `Name` property of type `string` to the `AquariusIce` class.
+The change you will need to make is to add a get-only (that is, a property that only defines a get method, and not a set method) `Name` property of type `string` to the `AppleFritters` class.
+It should always have the value `"Apple Fritters"`.
 Once you have done so, you can commit your changes with:

 ```
-$ git commit -a -m "Added the Name property to AquariusIce"
+$ git commit -a -m "Added the Name property to AppleFritters"
 ```

 {{% notice note %}}